yuyunliao0821/amazon-flaskapp/README.md

-# A ML web app created using flask
+# An ML web app created using flask

+Two ML models are provided as prediction option: Logistic Regression/ SVM